braz96/skin.mimic/readme.md

 **2.2.1**
 - Skinned Rom Collection Browser dialogs.
 - Added option to display plot/description on Shift view for videos/music.
+- Added Shift view for episodes.
+- Added Trailer button to context menu for movies.

 ***
 **2.2.0**